single-cell-genetics/XClone/docs/index.rst

 XClone's key features
 ======================
-* XClone has two modules of information: the read depth ratio (RDR) module and the B-allele frequency (BAF) module, where each of the modules has its own CNV states and noise models for likelihood function.
+* XClone has two modules of information: the read depth ratio (RDR) module and the B-allele frequency (BAF) module, where each of the modules has its own CNA states and noise models for likelihood function.

-* XClone introduces two orthogonal methods for smoothing the probabilities of assigning CNV states for each feature in each cell.
+* XClone introduces two orthogonal methods for smoothing the probabilities of assigning CNA states for each feature in each cell.

-* XClone introduces a post-step for combining the CNV states computed from the RDR and BAF modules.
+* XClone introduces a post-step for combining the CNA states computed from the RDR and BAF modules.

 Latest news